sralloza/vcm/README.md

 ### Download section
 Settings:
 * **forum-subfolders** - If true, all the files found inside a forum discussion will be stored in a sepparate folder.
 Defaults to true.
+* **disable-section-indexing** - List of subject's urls that will have section indexing disabled.

 ### Notify section
 Settings: